|

 The next phase is to simply practice more, longer, deeper and with increasingly clearer energy and focus.
 This is facilitated by finding ever more external applications for the internal theory of movement that is Taichi and might look like learning the Weapon Forms, an alternate version of slowset called "Kai He (Open and Close)," the Partner Practice Forms (Duilian), the martial applications of Slowset movements (Sanshou) and even beginning to explore the creative potential of freestyle push hands.

 The final phase is to keep persevering into the practice deeper and deeper, refining the forms, consolidating the center and adapting the principles into more and more of a fluid whole with all other aspects of one's life.
 Here the subtler aspects of Taichi become more and more significant and energy becomes more and more of a spiritual phenomenon.
-At this point in training the most logical step is to start teaching someone else and the circle of Tai Chi continues.
+At this point in training the most logical step is to teach someone else how to do it and thus the circle of Taichi continues through time.

 |